 The particular mechanisms I’ll describe are built around the International Color Consortium’s profile standards.
 There are other mechanisms, such as Adobe’s DNG Color Profiles (DCPs), but they all share some common ground in how color is described, and the ICC profile is the only one of those mechanisms that can be considered in the complete “soup-to-nuts” workflow, from the camera input to the display or file output.

 In order to be properly interpreted, a digital image requires a few items of information to accompany it.
 The most fundamental items are the image width and height in pixels, corresponding to the raw measurements taken at each site on the sensor.
 Computer memory has no notion of “rows” and “columns”, it’s just a long chain of individual, addressable locations.
-So software needs to know width and height so it can determine where one row ends and the next one begins.
+So software needs to know width and height of the captured image so it can determine where in the memory chunk one row ends and the next one begins.

 The word “gamut” now comes into play; it refers the bounds of the colors that can be depicted by an output device.
 One might be compelled to think of the camera performance as gamut, but don’t, the color people will tell you that’s wrong.
 The proper term for camera color performance is “spectral response”.
 But the information describing both looks the same: